 disconnection of the RMP in accordance with the DCUSA (for electricity) or UNC or iGT UNC (for gas); and

-Termination of the RMP Record and de-activation of the Supplier Registration in the Central Switching Service.
+Termination of the RMP Record and de-activation of the Energy Supplier Registration in the Central Switching Service.

-The following RMP Lifecycle Statuses indicate the following:
+The following RMP Statuses indicate the following:

 Created - indicates that a Metering Point has a status of ‘New’ or ‘Registered’ as defined within the Data Specification.
-This RMP Lifecycle Status only applies to electricity RMPs.
+This RMP Status only applies to electricity RMPs.

 Operational - indicates: (i) for a gas RMP that it is capable of offtaking gas (and is not, for the avoidance of doubt, Isolated or no longer capable of flowing gas); or (ii) for electricity RMPs, that the RMP has a status of ‘Traded’ as defined within the Data Specification.

-Dormant - indicates that the Supply Metering Point has been Isolated.
-This RMP Lifecycle Status only applies to gas RMPs.
+Dormant - indicates that the Supply Meter Point has been Isolated.
+This RMP Status only applies to gas RMPs.

 Terminated – indicates that an RMP has been: (i) in the case of gas RMPs, no longer capable of offtaking gas; or (ii) in the case of electricity RMPs, disconnected.

-The following table shows how information held in the Supplier Meter Registration Service under the BSC relates to RMP Lifecycle Statuses and the business rules will be applied by the CSS Provider to Registration Service Requests:
+The following table shows how information held in the Supplier Meter Registration Service under the BSC relates to RMP Statuses and the business rules will be applied by the CSS Provider to Registration Service Requests: